dunnkers/fseval/README.md

-# mleval
+# fseval
-A Machine Learning benchmarking library.
+A Feature Selection benchmarking library.
 Neatly integrates with wandb and sklearn.
 Uses Hydra as a config parser.